max-clarke/max-clarke.github.io/_posts/2019-01-12-A-Couple-of-Adventures-with-the-MTA-Turnstile-Dataset.md

 When I started my first week at Metis Data Science Bootcamp, I learned about the first project I would have to complete: exploratory data analysis (EDA) on the [MTA Turnstile dataset](http://web.mta.info/developers/turnstile.html).
 The point of the project was to advise a fictitious non-profit on the best stations and times to place their street teams advertising their summer gala, their main fundraiser.
 I learned a lot about EDA, and I'd like to share a few interesting things I learned along the way.
+To perform the data analysis, we used python and jupyter notebooks, with an emphasis on the pandas and matplotlib libraries.

 ## Using the .diff() method